Continuous gravitational wave detection to understand the generation mechanism of fast radio bursts: Gertsenshtein-Zel'dovich effect and GW detection technique

-If the infall GWs were generated in the early universe, they might have a wide frequency range.
-Hence the frequency $\nu_g \approx 10^6-10^9\rm\,Hz$ is achievable in such a scenario~\citep{2009PhRvL.103k1303A,2019EPJC...79.1032E,2021LRR....24....4A,2021JPhCS2081a2009P}.
-On the other hand, for a NS pulsar, $\nu_\mathrm{rot}\lesssim 1\rm\,kHz$ and for a WD pulsar, $\nu_\mathrm{rot}\lesssim 1\rm\,Hz$.
-Therefore, it readily follows the condition $\Omega_g\gg\Omega_\mathrm{rot}$, and the above calculations are valid.
-Once the GWs interact and pass the magnetosphere, EM radiation is produced with a frequency nearly equal to $\Omega_g$.
-As a result, the radio detectors detect a sudden flash of radiation from the position of the pulsar.
-In the next section, we show that this radiation has a flux and pulse width similar to the observed FRBs.
-Thereby GZ effect can explain the origin of FRBs.
+In the next section, we show in a couple of examples that this radiation has a flux and pulse width similar to those of observed FRBs; therefore GZ effect can explain the origin of these FRBs.
 The pulse width equals the time needed for the radiation to cross the entire magnetosphere.
 Once the GWs pass the magnetosphere, the pulsar continues, emitting both EM and GW radiations for a long time.
 The pulsar can be detected by EM telescopes if it is near enough.
 However, if it is far away, then it is a challenge for EM telescopes to detect these pulsars.
 Notably, it has been reported before \citep{2007PhRvD..76h2001A,2014ApJ...785..119A}, that different proposed GW detectors will be able to detect continuous GWs from distant pulsars in the future.
-The two GW polarization modes emitted from a pulsar are given by~\citep{Maggiore}